 Research in the Rizzo lab focuses on the ecology and management of exotic and native forest tree diseases, primarily in California ecosystems.
-Research in our lab takes a multiscale approach, with projects ranging from experimental studies of basic organism biology to landscape-scale field surveys.
+We take a multiscale approach, with projects ranging from experimental studies of basic organism biology to landscape-scale field surveys.
 Many projects in the lab include active collaborations with molecular biologists, landscape ecologists, epidemiologists, entomologists, and forest managers.

-Much of the research in our lab focuses on aerial Phytophthora species in California coastal forests, with an emphasis on Phytophthora ramorum, the causal agent of Sudden Oak Death (SOD).
+Our current research in our lab focuses on invasive Phytophthora species in ecological restoration sites stemming from infected nursery stocks.
+Our continuing research focuses on aerial Phytophthora species in California coastal forests, with an emphasis on Phytophthora ramorum, the causal agent of Sudden Oak Death (SOD).

 Tanoak mortality due to SOD